JasnamSinghArora/Electricity_Price_Prediction/README.md

 2)Change the username while defining the file location.

 3)Change the username when defining the desktop path for the CSV file to be saved.

+4)Change the predictions from 2018 to your required year